zliw/MWProportionalLayoutView/README.md

 MWProportionalLayoutView
 ========================

 A UIView subclass managing subviews.
-Size and position is calculated according to given numbers.
+Size and position is calculated according to given weights.

 ## Requirements